pastfalk/LEOPARD/Readme.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For more information on LEOPARD, see Astfalk & Jenko, JGR 2017.
-If you have further questions concerning the usage of the code or if you like to discuss some general issues, feel free to contact patrick.astfalk@ipp.mpg.de.
+If you have further questions concerning the usage of the code or if you like to discuss some general issues, feel free to contact patrick.astfalk@gmail.com.